 Conquer your bike

-Make sure you practice climbing those Dutch roadster bikes.
-For the inexperienced, these bikes with its large wheels and tall seats are daunting.
 But there’s a way to get on that two-wheeler and ride like a pro.
-The trick is to position the pedal in a way where you can step on it, lift yourself up onto the seat and start pedaling.
+The trick is to position the pedal in a way where you can step on it, lift yourself up onto the seat and start pedalling. 🚲

-Sure you can always buy a kid’s bike (like I did), but it’s so much cooler to get yourself one of the glorious beauties like in the picture below!
+Buying a kid’s bike (like I did) is always an option, but it’s so much cooler to get yourself one of the glorious beauties like in the picture below!

 Give yourself a boost